CopperEgg/apidocs/revealuptime/samples.md

 #### CURL Response:

-Response is JSON-encoded array with a single Probe Sample Hash:
+Response is a JSON-encoded array with a single Probe Sample Hash:

 {% highlight sh %}
 [